Pathfinder 2e - The Fighter Handbook

 - Point-Blank Shot: Crucial for archers.

-- Power Attack: This is great for anyone using a single weapon, and it gets better if you damage dice are bigger.
+- Power Attack: This is good for anyone using a single weapon, and it gets better if you damage dice are bigger.
 It's viable with anything d8 or higher.
 With big weapons like a greataxe, the extra damage from the additional die will outweigh the extra damage from a comparably less-reliable secondary Strike.
-I haven't run the math yet, but it's possible that the additional damage from Striking Runes on your weapons will eventually make secondary attacks more powerful, but I can't be certain yet.
+I haven't run the math yet, but it's possible that the additional damage from Striking Runes on your weapons and from Weapon Specialization will eventually make secondary attacks more powerful, but I can't be certain yet.

 - Reactive Shield: Raising a shield costs an action, which is a difficult commitment when an extra attack seems more useful, or when you need to Stride and also hit some stuff.
 This is a good fallback, but if you're committed to using a shield you're probably counting on using the Shield Block Reaction, which will conflict with this until you get Quick Shield Block.